-Each major institutional arena is gendered it its male bias . . . (which) is then deeply reinforced-institutionalised through the formation of social networks or shared understandings and conventions of inclusion or exclusion, justified ideologically, which privilege the participation of a particular social group.

-- Anne Marie Goetz (1997)
+Each major institutional arena is gendered it its male bias . . . [which] is then deeply reinforced-institutionalised through the formation of social networks, or shared understandings and conventions of inclusion or exclusion, justified ideologically, which privilege the participation of a particular social group. - Anne Marie Goetz, 199790

-Figure 3 below shows what exactly lies behind international ICT decision-making.
-At all levels, women's strategic gender interests are the least represented, and they increasingly diminish in importance with each level below.
+Figure 3 below shows what exactly lies behind international ICT decision-making, and at all levels, women's strategic gender interests91 are the least represented and increasingly diminishes in importance with each level below.